-This recipe has a lot of different steps, but once you get all of the ingredients cooking, you’ll just need keep an eye on everything.
+This recipe has a lot of different steps, but once you get all of the ingredients cooking, you’ll just need to keep an eye on everything.
 These power bowls are so delicious and worth every step!

 The combination may sound a little odd, but all of the flavors work together so well!
 If you’re worried about the dressing, you can always swap it out for a creamy poppy seed, ranch, or balsamic vinaigrette.

-You can easily make this recipe vegetarian by omitting the chicken.
+Alternatively, you can easily make this recipe vegetarian by omitting the chicken.